Test for non-negligible adverse shifts: Introduction

+\texttt{D-SOS} moves beyond tests of equal distributions and lets users specify which notions of outlyingness to probe.
+The choice of the score function plays a central role in formalizing what we mean by \emph{worse}.
+These scores can come from out-of-distribution (outlier) detection, two-sample classification, uncertainty quantification, residual diagnostics, density estimation, dimension reduction, and more.
+While some of these scores are underused and underappreciated in two-sample statistical tests, they can be more telling than the density-based scores.

-The main takeaway is that given a generic method that assigns an outlier score to a data point, \texttt{D-SOS} uplifts these scores and turns them into a two-sample test for no adverse shift.
-The scores can come from anomaly detection, two-sample classification, uncertainty quantification, residual diagnostics, density estimation, dimension reduction, and more.
-We have created an R package \texttt{dsos} for our method.
+In this paper, we make the following contribution.
+We derive \texttt{D-SOS}, a novel and robust two-sample test for no adverse shift, from tests of goodness-of-fit.
+The main takeaway is that given a generic method to assign an outlier score to a data point, \texttt{D-SOS} turns these scores into a two-sample test for no adverse shift.
+It converts arbitrary outlier scores into interpretable probabilities, namely \(p-\)values.
+The field is replete with tests of equal distribution and goodness-of-fit.
+We have comparatively fewer options for tests of no adverse shift.
+We have created an accompanying \href{https://cran.r-project.org/package=dsos}{R package} \texttt{dsos} for our method.
 In addition, all code and data used in this paper are publicly available.